Oral medicine: Australia

 Australian programs are accredited by the Australian Dental Council (ADC).
 They are three years in length and culminate with either a master's degree (MDS) or a Doctor of Clinical Dentistry degree (DClinDent).
-Fellowship can then be obtained with the Royal Australasian College of Dental Surgeons, FRACDS (Oral Med) and or the Royal College of Pathologists of Australasia, FRCP.
+Fellowship can then be obtained with the Royal Australasian College of Dental Surgeons, FRACDS (Oral Med) and or the Royal College of Pathologists of Australasia, RCPA.

 Canada

 Canadian programs are accredited by the Canadian Commission on Dental Accreditation (CDAC).
 They are a minimum of three years in length and usually culminate with a master's (MSc) degree.
-Currently, only the University of Toronto, the University of Alberta, and the University of British Columbia offer programs leading to the specialty.
+Currently, only the University of Toronto, McGill University, the University of Alberta, and the University of British Columbia offer programs leading to the specialty.
 Most residents combine oral medicine programs with oral and maxillofacial pathology programs leading to a dual specialty.
 Graduates are then eligible to sit for the Fellowship exams with the Royal College of Dentists of Canada (FRCD(C)).